EfrainAD/100-Days-of-JavaScript/README.md

 ## Day Ten
 <p>The solution given was much nicer.
 Mine only checks for a netwrok connection.
 Fetching a picture with a time stamp on the url so it wouldn't use your stored one was very nice.</p>

+## Day Eleven
+<p>I have never actaully seen class within class like that.
+I never had understood what that chaining looked like that I do all the time with premade librarys we use.
+Using pre-made and making your own definitely seem different at frist glance.
+I'm sure iwth more exposure, my mind can sttart thinking in that way.</p>
 <p></p>